 Peebles is a very small village located in the state of Ohio.
 With a population of 1,759 people and just one neighborhood, Peebles is the 481st largest community in Ohio.

-Peebles is a blue-collar town, with 38.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Peebles, you'll notice that it is more blue-collar than most other communities in America.
+38.33% of Peebles’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Peebles is a village of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Peebles who work in maintenance occupations (9.22%), healthcare (8.93%), and office and administrative support (8.65%).

 The overall crime rate in Peebles is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.